The Jvion Machine's Oncology Vectors

 30-day mortality risk

 Anticipating end-of-life care decisions about the appropriate or preferred treatment can be challenging for healthcare providers and burdensome for patients and their families.
 The final month of life is demanding clinically and financially with approximately 75% of the total cost of cancer treatment occurring in the final 30 days of life.
-Understanding the difficulty of end-of-life care, providers are looking to cognitive machine capabilities to ensure that high-quality care is being delivered that is consistent with a patient’s needs, values, and preferences.
+Understanding the difficulty of end-of-life care, providers are looking to AI-enabled prescriptive analytic capabilities to ensure that high-quality care is being delivered that is consistent with a patient’s needs, values, and preferences.

 30-day readmission risk